-The camera's auto focus may not be able to focus on the subject in the cases shown below when the subject is not in the center of the frame.
+The camera's auto focus may not be able to focus on the subject in situations such as when the subject is not in the center of the frame.
 If this happens, the easiest solution is to use focus lock.